Vaishnavi-Kumari/Vaishnavi-Kumari/README.md

 - 👋 Hi, I’m Vaishnavi Kumari
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Java, Python, HTML, CSS and JS
+- 🌱 I’m currently learning Java, Python,C++, HTML, CSS and JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...